 - The fuel seller's name and address

-We don’t accept pre-authorized or prepaid fuel receipts as these receipts don’t show the number of litres or type of fuel purchased.
+We don’t accept pre-authorized or prepaid fuel receipts as they may not represent the actual amount of fuel purchased.

 If you didn't keep your fuel receipts before you got your confirmation letter, we may accept other forms of proof.
 This one-time exception is only for fuel purchases made between your confirmed disability start date and the date of your confirmation letter (your registration effective date).